melodyxnguyen/melodyxnguyen/README.md

 ## About Me 🧸

 I enjoy teaming up to use technology to solve challenges like climate change.
 Over the past two years at SLAC, I’ve gained hands-on experience in data science, web development, and renewable energy projects within the Bay Area.

-At Pace University in NYC, I teach students skills in code and analytics within the Institute for Operations Research and the Management Sciences.
-See lessons I've taught: [here]()
+At Pace University's Institute for Operations Research and the Management Sciences, I teach students skills in code and analytics.
+View lessons I've taught: [here]()

 <img width="329" alt="Screenshot 2025-01-13 at 3 33 41 PM" src="https://github.com/user-attachments/assets/71c9dee8-e606-48f7-b92d-17f8779441a0" />